Logiqx/wca-ipy/WCA Proposal.md

 The expectation / hope is that much of the code and underlying data used by the "Rankings" page is already suitable for the additional "Age category" option.
 The [Representative Rankings](Senior%20Rankings.md) mentioned earlier rely upon a [data extract](sql/extract_senior_details.sql) which calculates competitor age at the time of the competition.
 The SQL used for the data extract is probably worth a quick glance, especially regarding the use of TIMESTAMPDIFF().

-It is likely to be beneficial if "age at comp" is created as an actual column on the "Results" table.
-This would reduce unnecessarily joins with the "Competitions" and "Persons" table when viewing the rankings, except when checking whether consent has been given by the competitor.
-It would likely make sense to have this column added to the "Results" table for improved query performance in a number of scenarios.
+It is likely to be beneficial if "ageAtComp" is created as an actual column on the "Results" table.
+This would avoid unnecessarily joins with the "Competitions" and "Persons" table when viewing the rankings, except when checking whether consent has been given by the competitor.
+It would likely make sense to have this column added to the "Results" table for improved query performance in a number of scenarios, allowing queries to use a simple "where" clause such as "ageAtComp >= 40".

-If an "age at comp" column is added it can be bulk populated for historical results and either populated at the time of new results being inserted or as a periodic batch process to update recent results.
+If an "ageAtComp" column is added it can be bulk populated for historical results and either populated at the time of new results being inserted or as a periodic batch process to update recent results.
 It would also need to be updated when a competitors date of birth is changed / updated.
+The additional field should contain the actual age in years (rather than a specific age category) and should not be shared with the public.

-Important: The "age at comp" column should not be included on the public export of the database, regardless of who has consented to their name and results appearing in the senior rankings.
+Important: The "ageAtComp" column should not be included on the public export of the database, regardless of who has consented to their name and results appearing in the senior rankings.
 There is little to no use of exporting the ages of people who have provided their consent as it would only be present for some of the results in the database.